5hwb/sort-hanzi-in-pinyin-order/README.md

 | 3 | 是	 | [shì] to be, 是不是? shìbushì? is (it) or is... |
 | ... | ... | ... |

-The Python script converts the data into the following format, extracting only simplified characters and the main pinyin pronunciation:
+The Python script converts the data into the following format internally, extracting only simplified characters and the main pinyin pronunciation:

 ```
 [